-- 10.7 Members are entitled to attend general meetings personally (which may be physically or, where applicable, by Virtual Means) or by proxy or (in the case of an organisation) by an Authorised Representative. - 10.8 In determining attendance at a general meeting, it is immaterial whether any two or more Members attending it are in the same place as each other.
+- 10.7 Members are entitled to attend general meetings personally or by proxy or (in the case of an organisation) by an Authorised Representative and any and all Members may attend any general meeting by Virtual Means. - 10.8 In determining attendance at a general meeting, it is immaterial whether any two or more Members attending it are in the same place as each other.